VaclavDedik/jboss-seam/seam-gen/build-scripts/glassfish-readme.txt

-gf-deploy-datasource - Deploys the datasource and connection pool to GlassFish gf-explode - Deploys the exploded archive to GlassFish (restarts application if already deployed) gf-hotdeploy - Hot deploys Java classes, Seam components, and view resources gf-deploy - Deploys the packaged archive to GlassFish gf-undeploy - Undeploys the exploded or packaged archive from GlassFish gf-stage - Prepares an exploded archive targeting GlassFish gf-archive - Prepares a packaged archive targeting GlassFish gf-prepare - Prepares GlassFish for a seam-gen project deployment (calls gf-deploy-hibernate)
+gf-deploy-datasource - Deploys the datasource and connection pool to GlassFish gf-explode - Deploys the exploded archive to GlassFish (restarts application if already deployed) gf-hotdeploy - Hot deploys Java classes, Seam components, and view resources gf-reexplode - Cleans, undeploys, and deploys the exploded archive to GlassFish gf-deploy - Deploys the packaged archive to GlassFish gf-undeploy - Undeploys the exploded or packaged archive from GlassFish gf-redeploy - Cleans, undeploys, and deploys the packaged archive to GlassFish gf-stage - Prepares an exploded archive targeting GlassFish gf-archive - Prepares a packaged archive targeting GlassFish gf-prepare - Prepares GlassFish for a seam-gen project deployment (calls gf-deploy-hibernate)